 The last important characteristic of okra and its power to help decrease cholesterol lies in its antioxidant properties.
 As with most fruits and vegetables, okra is high in antioxidants.
 Antioxidants help to fight free radicals that our bodies are exposed to all day, every day.

 One of the keys to developing heart disease is the oxidation (or addition of oxygen) of cholesterol forming a fatty plaque.
-This fatty plaque is also known as atherosclerosis and may form blockages throughout the circulatory system.
+This fatty plaque build-up is also known as atherosclerosis and may form blockages throughout the circulatory system.
 Having a diet rich in antioxidants may help prevent this oxidation of cholesterol and therefore reduce the risk of plaque formation.

 Okra shares many of the same characteristics as other fruits and vegetables and can be added to any balanced diet.
 It is important to keep in mind that no one fruit or vegetable will prevent any type of disease and the power lies in an overall balanced diet that is rich in vitamins, minerals, healthy fats, lean proteins, and fiber.